 * Database vs Data warehouse.
 Star and snowflake schemas, facts and dimension tables.

 - Common Relational Databases preferred - PostgreSQL, MySQL etc

 * Knowledge of how distributed data store works.

-* Understanding the Concepts like data replication, partitioned data storage,file chunking and serialization.
+* Understanding the Concepts like partitioned data storage, sorting key, SerDes, data replication, caching and persistence.

 - Some of the mostly used ones - HDFS, AWS S3 or any other NoSQL database (MongoDB, DynamoDB,Cassandra)

 * Common techniques and patterns for data processing such as partitioning, predicate pushdown, sort by partition, maintaining size of shuffle blocks, window function